 Okay, well if you’ve weighed the options and you really can’t afford to have a wedding planner help you with the full planning of your wedding, there are alternatives!
 Many planners have smaller packages available- “partial” planning so to speak.
 This is always a great option if you’ve already found your venue and hired a few vendors but need help with logistics, design, etc. Can’t afford that?
 Move on to another option… “Month Of” planning (sometimes known as Day-Of, which is actually a big fat LIE because no one can walk into a wedding on the day of and know what’s going on).
 This will at least ensure that you have all your ducks in a row for the wedding day.
 You will have help in creating your wedding day timeline, confirming your vendors, and most of all, handling everything on the day-of the wedding!
 So if you can’t spring for a planner, at least have a coordinator!

 Oh and one more thing- with how hard you are working in your fabulous job that I know you have, why on Earth would you want to add ANOTHER FULL TIME job to your workload?
+There is a reason that wedding planners exist.
 Wedding planning takes a lot of time, so why not leave it to someone who knows what their doing- and whose job it already is?!

 I know the biggest thing that it comes down to when deciding whether or not you need a planner is money.
 Yep, everyone is on a budget, I know that.
 But the thing is, a planner might not be as much as you think they are.
 Sure, there are some planners that charge a lot, but there are also some that don’t charge as much.
-You have lots and lots of options out there when it comes to planners- it won’t hurt anything to look around and ask what their packages and costs are.
+You have lots and lots of options out there when it comes to planners- it won’t hurt anything to look around and inquire with planners about what their packages and costs are.
+When it comes down to it, a wedding planner’s goal is to help YOU plan your wedding.

 You CAN have a wedding planner.
 You NEED a wedding planner.
 You deserve to have an amazing, stress-free wedding, and so yes… you DESERVE a wedding planner! :)

-A version of this post was originally published Feb 9, 2012.
+A version of this post was originally published in February 2012, and it has since been revamped and updated.

 Latest posts by Lauren (see all)